Aberdeen F.C.–Rangers F.C. rivalry: Background

 Since the introduction of nationwide football in Scotland, the relationship between Rangers and Aberdeen had been unremarkable.
 In addition to being based in cities of different size and character 150 miles apart on opposite sides of Scotland, their stature did not bear comparison; Rangers, backed by a huge fan base, were dominant in the domestic game along with their rivals Celtic almost from the inception of the Scottish Football League in the 1890s, with the rivalry between the Glasgow clubs, which became known as the Old Firm fuelled by elements involving religion, national identity and ethnic background, while Aberdeen (who joined the league in 1905) were only one of several smaller clubs across the country who occasionally enjoyed good league runs or reached cup finals.
 The Reds had secured just one national title by 1975 compared to 36 for Rangers, with two Scottish Cup wins to Rangers' 20 and one League Cup to Rangers' seven.

-The clubs had met twice in finals: the 1947 League Cup Final which was won 4–0 by Rangers, and the 1953 Scottish Cup Final which Rangers won after a replay in front of a crowd of 113,700.
+The clubs had met twice in finals: the 1947 League Cup final which was won 4–0 by Rangers, and the 1953 Scottish Cup final which Rangers won after a replay in front of a crowd of 113,700.
 They had also contested the final of the wartime 1946 Southern League Cup, won by Aberdeen, which although taking place after the conflict ended, remained unofficial.
 The match was watched by a crowd of 135,000 at Hampden Park.

 The established situation changed somewhat in the late 1970s when Aberdeen began to offer a major challenge to the Old Firm under managers Ally MacLeod, Billy McNeill and then most significantly Alex Ferguson.
 At the same time, the introduction of the new Premier Division format – a smaller number of clubs playing one another four times – provided double the number of direct confrontations as before.

 1970s battles

 An early indication of Aberdeen's improvement was their victory in the 1976–77 Scottish League Cup under Ally MacLeod (who was soon to become Scotland coach) after earlier beating Rangers 5–1 in the semi-final.
-They had also won a Scottish Cup tie at Ibrox for the first time ever in March 1975, but went no further in that competition, whereas Rangers recovered to finish as league champions in the league title in the last season of the old format, signalling an end to Celtic's decade of dominance, and in 1975–76 lifted all the domestic trophies in a treble, the third in their history.
+They had also won a Scottish Cup tie at Ibrox for the first time ever in March 1975, but went no further in that competition, whereas Rangers recovered to finish as league champions in the league title in the last season of the old format, signalling an end to Celtic's decade of dominance, and lifted all the domestic trophies in 1975–76, the third treble in their history.